brandonmcclure/foodtrucks/Readme.md

 ## Dependencies

+to run: Docker

-Docker, pwsh core, gnu make, git
+To develop: terrafrom, pwsh core, gnu make, git, vscode

 ### Docker

-The prometheus stack will run as a docker compose file running our own linux based images.
+The prometheus stack will run as a docker compose file running our own linux based images which should be publicly available .
 See the [docker documentation](https://docs.docker.com/engine/install/) for how to install.
 I am using [docker desktop on windows](https://docs.docker.com/desktop/install/windows-install/)

+### terrafrom

+I am using terraform to deploy the AWS ECR resources.
+I am a big fan of installing via [chocolatey](https://community.chocolatey.org/packages/terraform).

 ### pwsh core